 Special Interest Groups

-Groups interested in Academic Medicine, Community Pediatrics, Public Health and International Medicine meet quarterly.
+Groups interested in Financial Planning and International Medicine meet quarterly.
 These informational sessions are open to all interested residents.
-Many people choose to attend two or more groups to aid in their education and future career decisions.

 Two-Way Resident Communications